Donate to the PSSD Network research fundraiser

 • Further investigating a common inhibited enzyme (PNMT) that is inhibited by both finasteride and paroxetine (based on previous findings)

-Unfortunately, it is difficult to secure external funding for PSSD research due to the lack of interest from the medical community, absence of official recognition, and the absence of a definitive biomarker.
+Securing external funding for PSSD research remains difficult due to limited awareness in the medical community, the absence of official recognition, and the lack of a validated biomarker.

-We are searching for grant funding, but in the meantime we intend to publish more research and generate interest in PSSD among the broader medical community.
+We are actively pursuing grant funding.
+In the meantime, our goal is to help generate more published research and build broader interest in PSSD across the medical and scientific community.

 Both methods have advantages and disadvantages.
 The biggest advantage of using rats is the cost and time efficiency in conducting studies.